 Title VI of the Civil Rights Act of 1964 (Title VI) prohibits discrimination on the basis of race, color, and national origin in programs that receive federal funding.
 BART is committed to complying with the requirements of Title VI in all of its federally funded programs and activities.
 BART is required to submit a Title VI Civil Rights Program to the Federal Transit Administration (FTA) every three years.
 The Title VI Program documents that services and benefits are provided in a nondiscriminatory basis and must be approved by BART’s Board of Directors prior to submission to FTA.

-The final report along with public comment received will be brought to the Board for approval at the November 21, 2013 Board meeting, at which time the public may also provide comments.
+The final report will be brought to the BART Board for approval at the May 8, 2014 Board meeting, at which time the public may also provide comments.

 BART Public Participation Plan

 To order to expand public access to our transportation decision-making process, BART initiated an intensive community involvement process and planning effort to develop this Public Participation Plan (PPP).
 Read more...